leaflabs/leaflabs-docs/README-building.txt

    - Everyone else, clone without them:
      $ git clone git://github.com/leaflabs/breathe.git

-   After that's done, set an environment variable BREATHE_HOME to point to your clone.
+4. After that's done, set environment variables LIB_MAPLE_HOME to point to libmaple, and BREATHE_HOME to point to Breathe.
 Something like this in Bash:

+   $ export LIB_MAPLE_HOME=/path/to/libmaple/repo/
    $ export BREATHE_HOME=/path/to/breathe/repo/

-   (You'll want to put this in your shell startup script.)
+   (You'll want this in your shell startup script.)

 Build the Docs
 --------------